appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Mini-Load AS/RS**: It is a technology which is a storage retrieval machine (SRM) or crane designed for smaller (or mini) load handling (i.e. cases, totes, tray, etc.) that typically weigh less than 350 lbs.
 The Mini-Load AS/RS crane will automatically store and retrieve product from an engineered rack system that can range in height up to approximately 75 feet.
 For more info, refer to [this link](https://www.conveyco.com/technology/asrs/mini-load/), [How does the Miniload System work?](https://www.ar-racking.com/en/blog/what-is-a-miniload-system-automated-warehouse-for-light-loads/) and [Automated miniload warehouse: swift pickings at Continental](https://www.mecalux.com/case-studies/continental-mexico#corporate--case--gallery).

+**Mobile Manipulation Robots (MMR)**: It is a robot that can move around and manipulate objects.
+MMRs can be used to automate tasks in many industries, including logistics, manufacturing, and warehousing.
+For more info, refer to [this link](https://robotnik.eu/products/mobile-manipulators/) with applications in [mixed case palletizing](https://www.xyzrobotics.com/solutions/mixed-case-palletizing), [Unit sorters & G2P systems](https://agilityrobotics.com/solutions/unit-sorters-g2p) and [detachable MMR](https://www.aerospacemanufacturinganddesign.com/product/rethink-robotics-detachable-mobile-manipulator-robot).

 **Multi-Agent Orchestration (MAO)**: Orchestration of multiple robots in the Warehouse.For more info, refer to [this link](https://www.greyorange.com/resource/multiagent-orchestration-explained/).

 **Multicarrier Parcel Management (MCPM)**: Multicarrier parcel management solutions help companies select the most appropriate parcel carrier from among all contracted carriers.
 This selection is based on order characteristics (such as weight and dimensional properties), delivery rules (such as delivery time and delivery zone) and carrier performance, while considering the cost differentials of various carrier offerings.
 These tools also enable shippers and 3PLs to manage the creation of labels, create shipper manifests, provide status messages to customers or customer service representatives, and manage carrier rates.
 For more info, refer to [this link](https://www.gartner.com/reviews/market/multicarrier-parcel-management-solutions).